 Microsoft designed specific gaming features for Windows 10 with the aim to better tie the operating system into the Xbox platform.
 That’s why your controller should just work out of the box without any messing around, like installing drivers.

 However, some users have been reporting problems with their Xbox One controller after installing the most recent Windows 10 Update, like the connection constantly dropping out.
 Microsoft is aware of the problem and working to fix it, but there’s no official date for that patch.
+We do have a few general troubleshooting tips for you if your Xbox One Controller is no longer working.
+And if the Xbox Game Bar isn’t working, we have fixes for that also.

 Did you know that you can connect your Xbox One controller to Raspberry Pi as well?
 Check out our guide on how.